vanslooten/EVSHield_examples/README.md

 If you get further timer related errors, you might consider:

-Pins | controlled by timer
+Pins | Controlled by timer
 -----|--------------------
 5,6  | timer0
 9,10 | timer1
 11,3 | timer2

-this means that sensors or internal functions (eg. tone(), millis(), which use timer0) should not use the same timer.
+This means that sensors or internal functions (eg. tone(), millis(), which use timer0) should not use the same timer.
 Practically this means that the ultrsonic sensor is best off using eg. pins 9 and 10, and the color senosr for instance 3,11 (and more).